robpomeroy/packer-builds/README.md

 ## Credits

-As you may well have found, getting to a working build involves lots of internet searching and pieces together snippets of information.
+As you may well have found, getting to a working build involves lots of internet searching and piecing together snippets of information.
 I couldn't possibly reconstruct the names of all those whose own work helped mine - but thank you all, anyway!
 In a similar way, please don't feel you need to credit me if anything here helps you.